karima-elhachimi/euri-exercises/topics/intro/system-setup/win/system-setup-win10-dev.md

 csinst visualstudiocode
 ```

-To make it even better install the following extenstions
+To make it even better install the following extensions

 - EditorConfig for VS Code
 - ESLint
-- npm Intellisense
-- Path Intellisense
 - Spelling and Grammer Checker
-- Prettier
-- C# for Visual Studio Code

 Alternative you can install Sublime or Atom.